Get my credit score

 Lenders subscribe to one or more of the credit reporting bodies, sharing their customers’ comprehensive credit reporting information for inclusion in your credit report.
 So, not all credit reporting bodies have the exact same information, it all depends on which credit reporting body your lender shares your credit reporting information with.

 Your credit score gives an instant snapshot of your credit report.
-Some credit reports give scores out of 1,200, as a rule of thumb a score above 650 is good while anything above 830 is excellent.
+Some credit reports give scores out of 1,200 where 661 is good with anything above 853 being excellent.
 If your credit report gives scores out of 1,000 then above 540 is good and above 690 is excellent.

 Keeping an eye on your credit score is a simple way of checking how you are tracking – how well you have been managing your credit.
 If you find your credit score goes up, you know that your credit report is looking better to potential credit providers.
 If it goes down, it probably means that there is something on your credit report that is making you look less creditworthy.